Walk the Moon

-Walk the Moon (stylized as WALK THE MOON) is an American pop/rock band based in Cincinnati, Ohio.
-Lead singer Nicholas Petricca started the band in 2006, while a student at Kenyon College, deriving the band's name from the song "Walking on the Moon" by the Police.
-The band is notable for its charting hit singles "Anna Sun", "Shut Up and Dance", and "One Foot".
+Walk the Moon (stylized in all-caps) was an American rock band based in Cincinnati, Ohio.
+Lead singer Nicholas Petricca started the band in 2006, while a student at Kenyon College, deriving the band's name from the song "Walking on the Moon" by The Police.
+Although the band was best known for their most successful hit single "Shut Up and Dance", other notable songs included "Anna Sun" and "One Foot".

-Walk the Moon have cited Talking Heads, David Bowie, the Police, Tears for Fears, and Phil Collins as influences.
-The band's use of 1980s musical mainstays, such as keyboard and synthesizer, is also notable.
+Walk the Moon cited Talking Heads as influences.
+The band's use of 1980s musical mainstays, such as keyboard and synthesizer, was also notable.